Tips to Help Lower Your A1c

 1. Reduce carbohydrates

-First, you may want to consider cutting carbs, or cut them more.
+First, you may want to consider cutting carbs or cutting them more.
 Carbs have a big influence on blood sugar levels.
 Reducing your carbohydrate intake puts less sugar into your bloodstream.
-I am not talking extreme carb-cutting all at one time.
-Consult a registered dietitian to get advice on your diet.
+I am not talking about extreme carb-cutting all at one time.
+Consult a registered dietitian to get advice on how to best do this based on your nutritional needs.

 If this option isn’t available, ask your physician.
-The last option is to use the ADA dietary guidelines for diabetics.
 This will give you a good starting point.
 If you are used to excessive carbohydrate intake or take medication to lower blood sugar, reduce carbs over time to lower the risk of a hypoglycemic episode.

 2. Exercise

 Exercise is a great way to reduce your blood sugar and possibly help your body reduce the effect of insulin resistance.
-Like dietary changes, this isn’t instant.
-Some individuals may see an increase in blood sugar when exercising, especially at first.
+Like dietary changes, this isn’t an instant fix.
+Some individuals may see increased blood sugar when exercising, especially at first.
 Do not let this discourage you.
 If you are concerned, talk to your doctor.
-Over time, this can correct itself as your body makes changes to better use the glucose in your bloodstream.
+Over time, this can correct itself as your body changes to better use the glucose in your bloodstream.
 Of course, consult your physician before starting or changing any exercise regimen.

 3. Consider intermittent fasting

-Intermittent fasting can help to lower your A1c level, but this is arguably one of the hardest ways to do so and can be dangerous for some diabetics, so consult your physician before starting.
-There are many different ways to intermittent fast which is restricting the time you eat to a certain window during the day.
-Many people follow a 16:8 schedule, which means they fast, or don’t eat, for 16 hours, and only eat in the same 8-hour window every day.
+Intermittent fasting can help to lower your A1c level, but this is arguably one of the hardest ways to do so and can be dangerous for some people with diabetes, so consult your physician before starting.
+There are many different ways to intermittent fasting, such as restricting your eating time to a certain window during the day.
+Many people follow a 16:8 schedule, which means they fast, or don’t eat, for 16 hours and only eat in the same 8-hour window every day.

-While this is one of the hardest, especially in the beginning, it’s my opinion this is probably the best way to lower your A1c.
-This gives ample time for your blood sugar to lower and stay in a good range.
-However, eating every hour for eight hours can keep your blood sugar high long enough to have no effect or possibly a negative effect on your A1c.
+While this is one of the hardest, especially in the beginning, it’s my opinion that this is probably the best way I lowered my A1c.
+Eating every hour for 8 hours gives ample time for blood sugar to lower and stay in a good range.
+However, eating every hour for 8 hours can keep your blood sugar high long enough to have no effect or possibly a negative effect on your A1c.
 It may work best to work down to two meals during your 8-hour eating window.

 Featured Forum